mr-c/elements/an/AnthaAcademy/README.md

 ### Basics of golang
 1. Antha is a domain specific progrmaming language for biology built atop the [go](golang.org) programming language.
 Many of the core concepts in go also apply in Antha so if you're not familiar with the concepts of programming we highly recommend checking out chapters 1 to 9 of the [golang book](https://www.golang-book.com/books/intro/1).

+For lesson 1 you will need to go through the material in chapters 1-4:

 a.
 Getting started

 b.
 Reading a go program